Skip to content

 console.log("File uploaded:", uploaded.file_id)

-3. Attach the folder to the assistant
+3. Attach the folder to the AI agent

-await client.chatAi.updateAssistant(assistantId, {
+await client.chatAi.updateAiAgent(aiAgentId, {

 name: "Support Bot",